-In the case of samples which are not kept at ambient temperature, the laboratory should have facilities for bringing the sample to the correct, homogeneous temperature and for keeping that temperature for as long as required.
+For samples that are not kept at ambient temperature, the laboratory should have facilities for bringing the sample to the correct, homogeneous temperature and for maintaining that temperature for as long as required.
 The laboratory should keep records proving that this requirement is met.

-When it is necessary to mark sample containers, the use of strong-smelling felt-tip pens should be avoided.
+When marking sample containers, strong-smelling felt-tip pens should be avoided.